Ketogenic diets

 - Prof Traci Mann, U of Minn, Health and Eating lab[1]

 If it is not sustainable don't even bother starting; a complete waste of time and effort.
-Can you give up bread for ever, do you really need to and is there an alternative?
+Could you give up bread for ever, do you really need to and is there an alternative?
 Yes, there is.

 There is one interesting proviso though.
 Most of this work was done on caloric-restriction diets.
 They leave us constantly famished, with hormonal signals to the brain chanting "eat, feed and snack."